fdu-software-process/messenger/README.md

 # Messenger

-With the help of Shu Ding's original project [socket-chat-room](quietshu/socket-chat-room), I am trying to make it evolve it a pluggable and modular starter for many courses in CS/SS major.
+With the help of Shu Ding's original project [socket-chat-room](quietshu/socket-chat-room), I am trying to make it evolve into a pluggable and modular starter for many courses in CS/SS major.
 Stay tuned.

 ## Demo